-CAG formed in 2013 out of concern among UUCF members about the alarming growth of greenhouse gases (GHGs) in the atmosphere, the consequences of global warming, climate change and related climate justices issues.
+UUCF’s Climate Action Group (CAG) formed in 2013 by members concerned about the alarming growth of greenhouse gases (GHGs) in the atmosphere – the consequences of global warming, climate change and related climate justices issues.
 CAG advocates for ways to respond to the human-caused climate crisis challenging all life forms on Earth.
 CAG supports climate justice because low-income and indigenous human populations are most vulnerable to climate change consequences.
-Public health issues such as asthma are increasing; for example, Richmond, VA, is known as the U.S. Asthma capital.
-Climate refugees are already increasing migrant populations, thus putting national security at risk.
+Public health issues such as asthma are increasing.
+For example, Richmond, VA, is known as the U.S. asthma capital.
+Climate changes is already increasing migrant populations – creating climate refugees – thus putting the security of nations at risk.

 The 2015 Paris Climate Conference resulted in an agreement that has been ratified by more than 110 countries.
 This agreement calls for reducing GHG emissions 50% by 2030 and to be carbon neutral by 2050.
 In late 2015, CAG launched the UUCF Paris Pledge Initiative, which is UUCF’s way of supporting the Paris Climate Agreement within our congregation.